Skip to main content

 • The coding of respondents' geographic location before 1993 required extensive hand-editing and may not be completely accurate.
 The most common error is the potential assignment of a respondent to an adjacent county of residence.
 Data on addresses, zip codes, and phone numbers are used to clean the geographic codes.
 The post-1988 use of telephone number information improved data quality.
 A brief discussion below provides more information on both the hand-edits performed each year and the created variable that indicates the extent of hand-editing required for each case; see Appendix 10 in the Geocode Codebook Supplement for more details.

-Geographic data for NLSY79 respondents fall into two categories: information on the main public file and more detailed information released on a restricted-access geocode CD.
+Geographic data for NLSY79 respondents fall into two categories: information on the main public file and more detailed information released as restricted-use Geocode data.
 Table 1 lists NLSY79 geographic variables along with their areas of interest.
-Variables with a "Geocode xxxx" area of interest are on the geocode CD; all others are public use.
+Variables with a "Geocode xxxx" area of interest are restricted-use data; all others are public use.

 Table 1.
 Select Residence Variables by Survey Year and Area of Interest: NLSY79 Main and Geocode Files